ericgarciaresearch/noaa_sedna/README.md

 ```
 module load bio/rainbow_bridge/202502
 ```
-Unlike with the manually activation of `Nextflow` and `Singularity`, this module already contains  both simultaneously.
-For instance, if you try to load the last two manually, the second load will replace the first one, and rainbow_bridge will fail because it will be missing one of these dependencies.
+`rainbow_bridge` uses both `Singularity` and `Nexflow`.
+The above module already contains both simultaneously.
+If you try to load these two manually, the second load will replace the first one, and rainbow_bridge will fail because it will be missing one of these dependencies.

 2. then activate the mamba environment with
 ```